Regulation

 Complaints Procedure

-If your concern or complaint is not resolved to your satisfaction following it first being raised with the Partner in charge of your matter, please write to the Managing Partner setting out details of your complaint.
-The Managing Partner, or another Partner designated by him, will acknowledge receipt of your complaint in writing within 2 working days and will arrange for an initial investigation into your complaint to be carried out.
-The Managing Partner or other Partner may need your assistance to clarify your concerns or complaint and may need to obtain further information from you.
+1. As soon as you have any concerns or consider you may have grounds for making a complaint, please contact the Partner with the overall conduct of your matter, or another Partner if you would prefer, to discuss your concerns or complaint.
+The Partner will acknowledge your complaint in writing within 2 working days and will investigate your complaint promptly.
+The Partner may need your assistance to clarify your concerns or complaint and may need to obtain further information from you.
 You are requested to answer any questions and provide any further information as soon as possible.

-If the complaint relates to our invoices, please refer to the information printed on the reverse of our invoice regarding an assessment of the invoice under the Solicitors Act 1974.
+9. If your complaint refers to our invoices, please refer to the information sent with our invoices regarding an assessment of the invoice under the Solicitors Act 1974.